epicnerd1990/hawgts/TO-DO.md

-# This file is meant for the developer for reference only and only for viewing in the code editor, not a rendering preview.
+# This file is meant for the developer for reference only and the content is laid out for viewing in the code editor only.
 Using markdown as a simple organizing format for readability, notes, folding and pseudocode

 ###### #####################################
 ###### TO-DO to get to V1 release
 ###### #####################################
 This is a floating list used to keep track of where everything is at while developing the core of the widget.
-It contains lists, resources, plans and data lists
+It contains lists, resources and plans

 ###### Legend for to-do list